ggcarrots/python-carrots/source/install.rst

     C:\Users\Ala> python -m venv workshops

-This assumes that during installation python was added to your:w PATAH.
+This assumes that during installation python was added to your PATH.

 For Linux or Mac user: